SolokiAbbas/sociagram/README.md

 In addition to these features, I plan to implement more features.
 I plan to include:

 * Fix landing page for set up to have carousel
-* Fix search bar to be in the middle
-* Add explore Icon
 * Explore should have users in it
 * Fix initial log in when users log in (first time) and get recommendations